philipschm1tt/talk_ksqldb_joins/script.md

 I used wrap_single_value=false here.
 The data in the messages are simple strings – not JSON objects with a key and a value.

+We can now see the complete contact mail address data in ksqlDB.

 Now let’s try our luck again and join to the new topic.